About Salina, Kansas

 The City serves as a regional trade center for north central Kansas.
 Many individuals and businesses within a 70-mile radius travel to the City to purchase consumer goods and services.
 This designation as a regional trade center is supported by the fact that Saline County has the third-highest retail trade pull factor of all Kansas counties, according to the Kansas State University Extension Economic Department.

 Salina also has a large and diversified manufacturing base with industry leaders in lighting, automotive batteries and foods.
+Visit the Salina Area Chamber of Commerce for more information on our city.

 The Salina Regional Airport is located on the west side of Salina and has daily flights to connecting cities.
 Passengers can arrive just 15 minutes before their departure and parking is free.